 About

 Before Rolling Stone, Mier was a Digital Music Writer at People, where he penned a cover story on a Marilyn Manson survivor.
-His work has also appeared in Teen Vogue, the Los Angeles Times, and the San Jose Mercury News.

 A proud University of Southern California grad, Mier studied Journalism and Contemporary Latino Studies — but he’ll tell you most of his education came from blasting pop songs on repeat.